Skip to Main Content

 As the SARS-CoV-2 virus mutates and new variants continue to emerge, it’s important to keep up with how well the updated vaccines are performing.

-The three vaccines in use in the U.S.
+The three vaccines in the U.S.

 Pfizer-BioNTech

 The Pfizer-BioNTech vaccine (brand name: Comirnaty) was granted full Food and Drug Administration (FDA) approval in August 2021 for people ages 16 and older.
 Before that, it was the first COVID vaccine to receive FDA Emergency Use Authorization (EUA) back in December 2020, after the company reported that its vaccine was highly effective at preventing symptomatic disease.
 This is a messenger RNA (mRNA) vaccine, which uses a relatively new technology.
-It must be stored in freezer-level temperatures, which can make it more difficult to distribute than some other vaccines.

 Who can get it: People 6 months and older.
 The CDC has specific recommendations for the following groups, noting that anyone who recently had COVID may need to consider delaying their vaccination by 3 months: